Milo175/UTMB-Analysis-Pommeret/README.md

 | 2023-10-19 | LE GRAND RAID DE LA RÉUNION  - LA DIAGONALE DES FOUS |                        3.99 |
 | 2020-10-29 | GOLDEN TRAIL CHAMPIONSHIP  - GTC AZORES              |                        3.8  |

-* The question has been answered by grouping the races together by title, over all the years the athlete has been active, and calculating the mean performance in percentile finish.
-Then, I calculated the z-score of each year Ludovic ran said race, to find which years he over or underperformed.
-* Negative z-scores are in this case positive, as lower percentile finishes indicate better performances.
 * In table 4, we find that Ludovic significantly improved his performance for the race 'LE GRAND RAID DE LA RÉUNION  - LA DIAGONALE DES FOUS' in 2021, with a z-score of -0.47.
 * Table 5 shows high z-scores of between 4 and 5.
 2007 was the worst year for Ludovic running the Sierra Zinal, with a z-score of 4.91.
 * When comparing tables 4 and 5, we find that his significantly worst races have much higher z-scores than his significantly best races.
 This shows Ludovic regularly performs to his highest capabilities, making great performances stand out less than his worst performances.

 <br><br>
 4. **Easiest vs. Hardest Races**: Determine which races were the most and least challenging over the years.

+To find out which races Ludovic were generally easier or harder for him, I counted the number of z-scores over the years per race, with one filter that included only negative and one including only positive z-scores, and calculated the average z-score over the years for each race as well.

 **Table 6: Consistently least challenging races over the years**
 | Race                                                |   count_z_scores |   average_z_score |